zencart/documentation/content/user/admin_pages/customers/orders.md

 The Orders page allows you to view your orders.

-For more information on customer and order data, see [these pages](/user/orders/).
+For more information, see the [customer and order FAQs](/user/orders/).